Pathikraw/Pathikraw/README.md

 ### About Me 🌸

-- 🌟 **Passionate about**: Data Engineering, Software Development, and Minimalist Design.
+- 🌟 **Passionate about**: Data Engineering, Software Development, and AI.
 - 📚 **Currently Exploring**: Astrophysics, Advanced Python Projects, and System Design.
 - 🎯 **Goals**: Secure a dream role in tech, and build a meaningful startup.
 - 🌌 **Hobbies**: Stargazing, reading, and creating minimalist designs.